Eat Like the Greeks (fact, or made-up media?)

 People often say Greeks eat loads of fish, so their health comes from omega-3 oil.
 But that’s not the whole story.
 In the past, inland regions ate more greens and beans than fish.

-Fish was a treat for special occasions or for those living by the sea.
-The main fats in the Greek diet come from plant-based omega 3 fats, like olive oil, nuts, and seeds.
+Years ago, fish was a treat, reserved for special occasions or for people living by the sea.
+In fact, the main fats from the Greek diet come from plant-based omega 3 fats, like olives, nuts and seeds.
+These all grow abundantly, in a country that enjoys over 250 sunny days a year.
+This also means more natural vitamin D, which is good for bone health.

 Greeks Don’t Binge Drink